leroidubuffet/timeApp/README.md

 # TimeApp

+The original idea comes from [Daniela Rogoza](http://danielarogoza.com/) who also provided UX and UI design support.

 TimeApp is a simple and elegant timer application built with HTML, CSS, and JavaScript.

 The purpose of this timer is to assist facilitators and their aids keep control of time during group activities with minimum human intervention and fidgeting.